tmobile/magentaA11y/_checklist-native/checkbox.md

      - For a `ViewGroup`, set `screenReaderFocusable=true` and each inner object’s attribute to keyboard focus (`focusable=false`)
   - **Android Compose**
     - `Modifier.focusTarget()` makes the component focusable
-    - `Modifier.focusOrder()` used in combination with FocusRequesters to define focus order.
+    - `Modifier.focusOrder()` needs to be used in combination with FocusRequesters to define focus order
+    - `Modifier.onFocusEvent()`, `Modifier.onFocusChanged()` can be used to observe the changes to focus state
+    - `FocusRequester` allows to request focus to individual elements with in a group of merged descendant views
-    - *Example:* to customize the focus events behaviour
+    - *Example:* To customize the focus events behaviour
         - step 1: define the focus requester prior. `val (first, second) = FocusRequester.createRefs()`
-        - step 2: update the modifier to set the order: `modifier = Modifier.focusOrder(first) { this.down = second }`
+        - step 2: update the modifier to set the order. `modifier = Modifier.focusOrder(first) { this.down = second }`
-        - focus order takes values like: down, left, right, up, previous, next, start, end
+        - focus order accepts following values: up, down, left, right, previous, next, start, end
-    - `FocusRequester` allows to request focus to individual components with in a group of merged descendant views.
-    - `Modifier.onFocusEvent()`, `Modifier.onFocusChanged()` can be used to observe the changes to focus state
+        - step 3: use `second.requestFocus()` to gain focus